An investment in the future of the Gallery and the region.

 When will construction start?

-Will the Gallery have to close during construction?
+Is the Gallery closed during construction?

 Yes.
-The Gallery is expected to close in November 2025 and reopen in early 2028.
+The Gallery closed 1 December 2025 and will reopen in 2028.

 Has there been any community consultation?
 Is Heritage Victoria involved?